Decongestants – OTC Relief for Congestion

 If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Decongestant nose sprays and drops are also available over the counter.
-However, these products shouldn’t be used for more than 3 days because your body can become dependent on them.
+However, these products shouldn’t be used for more than 3 days.
+Your body can become dependent on them.
 If you become dependent on these medicines, your nose may feel even more stuffed up when you quit using them.
 This is known as the “rebound effect.”

 Is pseudoephedrine safe?
 Why is it sold behind the counter?

 Yes, pseudoephedrine is a safe and effective decongestant when taken as directed.
-However, some people use OTC pseudoephedrine illegally by combining it with other products to make methamphetamine (“meth”), an illegal and dangerous street drug.
-To help prevent people from making meth, OTC medicines that contain pseudoephedrine have some restrictions.
+However, some people use OTC pseudoephedrine illegally.
+They combine it with other products to make methamphetamine (“meth”).
+Meth is an illegal and dangerous street drug.
 In Canada products that contain pseudoephedrine as a single ingredient are kept behind the counter.
 Pseudoephedrine combination products (example Advil Cold and Sinus) are sold from the self-selection area of the pharmacy that is operated under the direct supervision of the pharmacist.

 How do decongestants work?